connor-french/intro-r/sections/01-introduction.md

     created.
 Use the `Browse` button to navigate folders if changes are needed.
   - Click on “Create project”
-  - In your terminal (tab on the bottom left), first make sure that you’re in your `~/intro-r` directory.
+  - In your console (window on the bottom left), first make sure that you’re in your `~/intro-r` directory.
 If not, navigate there.
 Then, create a folder named `data` within your newly created working directory. (e.g., `~/intro-r/data`)
   - Create a new R script (File \> New File \> R script) and save it in your working directory (e.g. `intro-r-script.R`)

 Your working directory should now look like this: